Why You Should Cooperate with Your Insurance Company

 All property insurance policies require that the insured cooperate with the insurer during the claim adjustment process.
 This allows the insurer to fully investigate the claim and gather all of the facts.
+And helps you settle your claim while being prepared for potential litigation.

 Following Hurricane Isaac a few years ago, I represented a real estate investor who’s commercial building sustained significant roof and other damages.
 The flat roof was several thousand feet in size, and most of it actually peeled off during the Hurricane’s high winds.
 This caused a significant amount of rain water to make its way into the building, damaging sheet rock, ceiling tiles, insulation, flooring, and more.
 Yet the insurance adjustment only included replacing 25% of the obviously devastated roof.